 How Do I Know Mold is in my Walls?

 Sometimes, your home will smell wet or earthy because of a storm.
-Most people will be able to tell if something smells off rather than normal.
-One sign is that the smell does not air out when you open the windows.
+Most people can tell if something smells off rather than usual.
+One sign is that the smell does not air when you open the windows.
 MVOC smell is persistent, no matter what you do.